6yozo/6yozo.github.io/docs/typing/measurements.md

 - All connector should be on a different PCB than the switch PCB.
   This reduces pressure applied to the PCB which makes the build more stable.
   Reset button, USB connector, the connector between the two halves.
+- The PCB should consist of multiple boards per side to accomodate finger length.
+One board for the pinky, second for the ring and middle, third for the pointer and a fourth for the thumb, a fifth for the connectors and maybe a sixth for the controller.

 Test results
 ============